 Single-Layer Sustainable System for Breakwater Protection

-An ongoing research effort is dramatically improving coastal armoring for marine infrastructure, enhancing performance and durability.
+Research dramatically improved coastal armoring for marine infrastructure, enhancing performance and durability.

 Reliable and Cost-Effective Coastal Structure Protection